Polaris Platform

 Onboarding using Software Change Management (SCM)

-Problem Definition: This project I helped introduce new pattern to our design library, as well as a new feature called rapid onboarding.
+This project I helped introduce new pattern to our design library, as well as a new feature called rapid onboarding.
 Fast SCM integration was vital for larger customers as it helped streamline their onboarding experience due to their enterprise level users.
-I contributed to storymapping and storyboarding with stakeholders, as well as built the entire workflow in figma with high fidelity prototypes in Figma.
+I contributed to storymapping and storyboarding with stakeholders, as well as built the entire workflow in Figma with high fidelity prototypes in Figma presented in a usability test to subject matter experts.

 Simplified Policy Configuration

-Problem Definition: Previously policy configuration was clunky and didn’t include room to streamline policies to multiple projects and only allowed users to select from a non- searchable list.
-There was also no distinguishing difference between policies around issues an test scheduling policies, so I created a tabular interface where the policies could be found easily.
-This new design helped the user narrow their search down faster by applications.
+Previously policy configuration was clunky and didn’t include room to streamline policies to multiple projects and only allowed users to select from a non- searchable list.
+There was also no distinguishing difference between policies around issues and test scheduling policies.
+I designed a tabular interface where the policies could be found easily and a workflow that streamlined policy creation.
+This new design improved the users ability to find the projects that they wanted to apply their policy to.
 I conducted storyboarding with stakeholders and then built the prototype in Figma.

 Pattern Designs